Skip to product information

 Shipping calculated at checkout.

-> This item is no longer in the catalogue, see the available documents here <
+> This item is no longer in the catalog, see available documents here <

-• Postcard from the Olympic stadium in Rome, Italy, with autographs from Cassius Clay, Jesse Owens and other international athletes who participated in the 1960 Olympics.
+• Postcard from the Olympic Stadium in Rome, Italy, with autographs from Cassius Clay, Jesse Owens and other international athletes who participated in the 1960 Olympics.

 • It belonged to a French journalist who died in 2011.